-Kansas Sales Tax Filing Update October 2019: Marketplace Facilitator Laws
+Kansas Sales Tax Filing Update 2021: Marketplace Facilitator Laws

 Please review general information regarding Marketplace Facilitators and how your TaxJar Sales Tax Reports support these changes here in our FAQ.

 In this article, we summarize Kansas’s state guidance on the following questions:

 - Do I need to register for a sales tax license in Kansas?

 - Should I cancel my existing registration if all my sales are marketplace-collected?

 - Do I need to collect sales tax on Kansas sales on non-marketplace platforms?

 - Do I still need to file returns in Kansas?

 - How do I file without paying double tax on the sales that were collected and remitted by my Marketplace?